scottfinkelstein/ARKit-Spin-Physics-Tutorial/README.md

 #  ARKit Torque Physics Tutorial

 A tutorial for demoing how to use simple physics to spin an object on it's axis.
 Here we have the planet Mars placed 0.5 meters in front of the camera.
-Here is what the final product will look like:
+The <a href="http://www.youtube.com/watch?feature=player_embedded&v=HKnYzqgH-yM" target="_blank">YouTube link</a> below shows what the final product will look like:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=HKnYzqgH-yM" target="_blank"><img src="http://img.youtube.com/vi/HKnYzqgH-yM/0.jpg" alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>